 I think at that age, everybody is very worried about what people think about them looks wise, and you threw away the choice that would have been safe vanity wise and just played this extremely ballsy character.

-I also wanted to talk about because as a musical theatre performer, and this is not to box you in to a certain mold, but I think people don’t really understand what goes in to maintaining a lifestyle so that you can sustain these performances.
-In a way you are sort of an athlete as well and so I’m wondering if you can talk about how you have to shape your life so that you are able to perform 8 times a week.
+I also wanted to talk about because as a musical theatre performer, and this is not to box you into a certain mould, but I think people don’t really understand what goes into maintaining a lifestyle so that you can sustain these performances.
+In a way, you are sort of an athlete as well and so I’m wondering if you can talk about how you have to shape your life so that you are able to perform 8 times a week.

 I also wanted to ask you about Dirty Dancing, which was your first professional show and you went on tour with it and then eventually ended up in the West End in London joining the cast.
 I wanted to know what is one thing that you remember from your debut?
 What’s the one thing that you always want to remember?